khooi8913/documentations/OF@TEIN with Tenants.md

 | 3233 / untagged  | 2421           | C1 (192.168.1.1) | 4        |
 | 3232             | pop            | C2 (192.168.1.2) | 2        |

-> Note: Currently only one path (adjacent) is being computed in the forwarding table
+> Note: Currently only adjacent paths are used, no LSRs required.
+Hence ?? entries exist